 Secondly, SR offers a way to combine exploration of the private self with more externally-focussed, social elements of identity, allowing readers to share experiences of a book whilst testing their personal responses against those of other people.
 These are dynamic encounters where individuals negotiate and re-think meaning in the process of talking and listening to one another.
 In line with courses designed to help rehabilitate prisoners on parole, such as ‘Enhanced Thinking Skills’ reading groups create ‘an inquiring and critical sociability’ (Turvey and Hartley, 2008).
 Indeed, the capacity of communal reading to bestow participants with a sense of subjective and shared experience at the same time (Hodge et al, 2007) resonates with recent research findings on the importance of mindfulness, verbalised recognition and reflective self-agency in reducing incidents of self-harm.
 The habitual practice of understanding from a range of imagined positions and viewpoints demonstrated within the groups, as well as the progress in mentalisation made by participants for whom this was an unaccustomed cognitive activity, is also instructive of SR’s potential to galvanise new forms of mentality.
 In this respect, the clinical implication of the mentalisation-based model of PD and other psychological conditions posits that, for treatment to be successful, it should have mentalisation as its focus and at the very least stimulate development of mentalising as a by-product.
-That is to say, it needs to address the patient’s capacity to think about behaviours and relationships, rather than emphasising relational or behavioural patterns themselves; it must seek to enhance and facilitate flexibility of thought processes, tease out understanding and generate alternative perspectives (Fonagy and Bateman 2008; Harari et al 2010).
+That is to say, it needs to address the patient’s capacity to think about behaviours and relationships, rather than emphasising relational or behavioural patterns themselves; it must seek to enhance and facilitate flexibility of thought processes, tease out understanding and generate alternative perspectives (Fonagy and Bateman 2008; Harari et al., 2010).
 Though the findings outlined above in relation to SR’s capacity to stimulate mentalisation are exploratory only, they lay the foundation for future research into its efficacy as treatment or complementary aid.

 Limitations

 The findings must be interpreted in view of several limitations.
 Primarily this included constraints on the research process imposed by the custodial setting.
 For example, the researcher was not permitted to talk to the women in their rooms, and depending on the participant and setting, some encounters had to be arranged in view of a member of the security staff, which may have inhibited disclosure.
 As part of disciplinary procedures, some women’s free time was restricted or withdrawn, and as they were only able to attend approved activities were not available to talk to the researcher outside these times and sometimes were even unable to attend the groups.
-When leaving the Library/Learning Shop to talk to the women, the researcher needed to be escorted by custodial staff or the TRO worker, which further limited interview time depending on their availability.
+When leaving the Library/Learning Shop to talk to the women, the researcher needed to be escorted by custodial staff or the TR worker, which further limited interview time depending on their availability.
 Some of the sessions were also interrupted by early ‘movement’, in which women were required to immediately return to their rooms, meaning the groups were unable to finish reading the text and the researcher was unable to speak with them either as a group or individually.

 Although it was made clear that participants could refuse permission to have the groups observed, or decline consent for interviews, some women may have preferred not to join the groups during the study.
 Given the brief and sporadic nature of the research visits, there may also have been women attending the groups that the researcher never met and/or never spoke to individually.
 It was additionally the case that women who wanted to speak with the researcher were unable to, either as a result of limited time during her visit, or their own unavailability (e.g., a conflicting appointment).